IsacKun220/com1001/FAQ.md

 work, so this facility should always be available to you, even if you cannot run examples with Codio from your own machine.

-### When I run my web application or an example, Codio display a "502 Bad Gateway" error instead of the proper web page
+### When I run my web application or an example, Codio display a "502 Bad Gateway" error instead of the proper web page.

 This is likely because you're not using the `sinatra` command to run your code and using the `ruby` command instead.
 Make sure you're using the `sinatra`